Philadelphia (film): Casting

+Daniel Day-Lewis was offered the role of Andrew Beckett but turned it down, as he was already committed to In the Name of the Father.
+Andy García was briefly attached.

+John Leguizamo was offered the role of Miguel Álvarez but turned it down to play Luigi in the film Super Mario Bros.

+In a June 2022 interview with The New York Times, Tom Hanks said that the film would not be made with a straight actor in a gay role in 2022, stating audiences would not "accept the inauthenticity of a straight guy playing a gay guy".
+Hanks added that this was "rightly so", stating "One of the reasons people weren't afraid of that movie is that I was playing a gay man".

+TriStar Pictures initially refused to insure actor Ron Vawter, who was openly HIV-positive at the time, insisting Jonathan Demme recast him.
+Demme refused, even changing the shooting schedule to accommodate Vawter after he was hospitalized for a month.
+Vawter died of complications from AIDS less than five months after the film's premiere.
+The American Film Institute notes that of some 53 AIDS-positive actors who appeared in the film, 43 (including Vawter) died within a year of its release.

+Filming

+The film was shot in-sequence (chronological order), as Hanks had to gradually lose weight over the course of the film, and to help the actor follow a clear emotional trajectory.
+Filming took place on-location in Philadelphia, with the courtroom scenes shot at City Hall.
+Other locations included the University of Pennsylvania library, Mount Sinai Hospital, Spectrum arena and Rittenhouse Square.

 Release

 Theatrical release

 Philadelphia premiered in Los Angeles on December 14, 1993 and opened in limited release in four theaters on December 22, before expanding into wide release on January 14, 1994.
-The L.A. premiere was a benefit for AIDS Project Los Angeles, which netted $250,000 APLA Chair Steve Tisch told the LA Times.
+The Los Angeles premiere was a benefit for AIDS Project Los Angeles, which netted $250,000 APLA Chair Steve Tisch told the Los Angeles Times.

-The film was the first Hollywood big-budget, big-star film to tackle the issue of AIDS in the U.S. (following the TV movie And the Band Played On) and signaled a shift in Hollywood films toward more realistic depictions of people in the LGBT community.
+The film was the first Hollywood big-budget, big-star film to tackle the issue of AIDS in the United States (following the television film And the Band Played On) and signaled a shift in Hollywood films toward more realistic depictions of people in the LGBT community.
 According to a Tom Hanks interview for the 1995 documentary The Celluloid Closet, he was cast in the role due to his non-intimidating screen persona in order to allow for audiences to sympathize with a gay, HIV-positive character.
 However, scenes showing more affection between him and Banderas were cut, including one with him and Banderas in bed together.
-The DVD edition, produced by Automat Pictures, includes this scene.
+The DVD edition, produced by Automat Picture, includes this scene; according to Jonathan Demme, the scene was cut for pacing.